ryvora-io/ryvora-lab-writeups/README.md

 ## 🚀 What is Ryvora Labs?

-Ryvora Labs is a **community-driven** repo for documenting your blue team (and eventually red team) learning journey.
+Ryvora Labs is a **community-driven** repo for documenting your cybersecurity learning journey.
 It’s built for cybersecurity learners to:

 - 🔍 Investigate real-world scenarios